 And it seems as though this may be a commonality in Minnesota.
 According to the Minnesota State Demographic Center, in 2018, over 1.2 million people claimed Scandinavian, including Norwegian and Swedish, heritage.
 (This marks the largest Scandinavian population in the U.S.) To look toward this common ancestry, writer Hanna McDaniels spoke with Norway House and the American Swedish Institute.
-On page 45, she shares the culture’s traditions and a few staple holiday recipes.
+In A Feast of Nordic Dishes For The Holidays, she shares the culture’s traditions and a few staple holiday recipes.

 We’re sharing a plethora of comfort foods this November.
-On page 20, I break down the menu at I Heart Mac & Cheese, Woodbury’s newest eatery serving up warmth.
-For a sweeter selection, go to page 24, where writer Zoe Deal talks with The Board Loon’s Kelsey Bassett on building a hot chocolate grazing board.
+In New Mac and Cheese Shop Offers a Gouda Time, I break down the menu at I Heart Mac & Cheese, Woodbury’s newest eatery serving up warmth.
+For a sweeter selection, go to How to Create a DIY Hot Chocolate Board, where writer Zoe Deal talks with The Board Loon’s Kelsey Bassett on building a hot chocolate grazing board.
 And finally, we’re talking about side hustles—but not the extra job picked up from time to time.
 Instead, writer Staci Perry Mergenthal gathers a few out-of-the-box dishes to serve alongside the main show this season.
 Find it on page 26.

 From our team to your family, Happy Thanksgiving.